 The berths directly ahead as you enter (see pic below) are easiest to get into but, at least at low tide when you will want to leave if heading south, tricky to get out of with very limited turning room especially from the one I was in below, On one occasion with no wind very early in the morning I reversed out from this berth to the end of the channel.
 At high water it can be somewhat easier, the rise in tide being from a little over 2 metres at neaps to well over 5 at springs.

-I have not been further in but with a clockwise prop they may well be easier on the far side of the first pontoon, after passing the hammerhead all turns are to starboard and coming out from any but the furthest berth there is room to back out turning to port into the avenue then drive out ahead.
+I have not been further in but with a clockwise prop it may well be easier on the far side of the first pontoon, after passing the hammerhead all turns are to starboard and coming out from any but the furthest berth there is room to back out turning to port into the avenue then drive out ahead.
+Update: on one of my 2024 visits I went inside and it was indeed straight forward.

 Fuel by porterage a longish walk without a trolley (c 1/2 mile?) from a garage with an unusually good SPAR shop.
 Small off licence, several places to eat and take-aways, the Chinese (sit down or take out) is good.
 Showers and laundry facilities (domestic type) at the marina.
 Vodafone and O2 signals OK.